thefinnomenon/graphql-algolia-transformer/README.md

 For querying the search indexes, use an [Algolia search client](https://www.algolia.com/developers/#integrations).

 ## How it works
-This directive creates an individual Lambda function for each declaration and attaches a DynamoDB stream from the respective table to the function.
+This directive creates an individual Lambda function for each GraphQL Api in your Amplify project and attaches DynamoDB streams from the respective tables to the function.
 On receiving a stream, the function filters the fields as specified, formats the record into an Algolia payload and updates the Algolia index with the model name (if it doesn't exist, it creates it).

+## Legacy Amplify Transformer V1
+You can find legacy documentation for the Amplify Transformer V1 in the [README](https://github.com/thefinnomenon/graphql-algolia-transformer/blob/b390b1fcbb9facc87fb575d2d9cb615aad3231db/README.md).
+To use this package with the v1 transformer, you must install version [1.6.0](https://www.npmjs.com/package/graphql-algolia-transformer/v/1.6.0).
+Read more about the difference between v1 and v2 transformers [here](https://docs.amplify.aws/cli/migration/transformer-migration/)

 ## Contribute
 Contributions are more than welcome!